 I swear!
 That's what they asked for!
 You yell at everyone when they look at you with disapproval because at the last minute you changed their request, and what they did no longer works.

-But don't worry, I believe you, and so does your team, what's more, you even have it by mail, except that the client actually made a mistake.
+But don't worry, I believe you, and so does your team, what's more, you even have it by mail, only the client actually made a mistake.

-The point is that sometimes customers have a life too, and usually that life is also busy like yours, and while doing business or running an international brand, They also check your emails, and it happens that sometimes their ideas get confused and they ask you for things that are not.
+The thing is that sometimes clients also have a life, and normally that life is also busy like yours, and while they are doing business or running an international brand, they also check your emails, and it happens that sometimes their ideas get messed up and they ask you for things that are not.

 If it has already happened to you, don't worry, if it hasn't happened to you (you don't have to wait to learn either) now you know that you have to check your client's requirements before asking your team for them, then you can prevent your team from working double; But to be honest with you, we will not always be able to avoid these mistakes that do not come from you, simply because we are human.

-So if you have to do everything again because your client didn't explain it well, try to explain the impact of redoing the requirement so that the costs are taken into account. , additional times or resources.
+So if you have to do everything again because your client did not explain it well, try to explain the impact of redoing the requirement so that additional costs, times or resources are taken into account.
 You can also analyze which elements of the requirement can work for your client so that everything you and your team worked on is not lost.

 Don't feel sad when you lose this battle, raise your head and give it your all to release that project that you already have a little more experience at least.